relayphp/Relay.Relay/README.md

 Your middleware logic should follow this pattern:

-- Receive the incoming request and request objects from the previous middleware as parameters, along with the next middleware as a callable.
+- Receive the incoming request and response objects from the previous middleware as parameters, along with the next middleware as a callable.

-- Optionally modify the received request and request as desired.
+- Optionally modify the received request and response as desired.

-- Optionally invoke the next middleware with the request and request, receiving a new request in return.
+- Optionally invoke the next middleware with the request and response, receiving a new response in return.

-- Optionally modify the returned request as desired.
+- Optionally modify the returned response as desired.

-- Return the request to the previous middleware.
+- Return the response to the previous middleware.

 Here is a skeleton example; your own middleware may or may not perform the various optional processes: